 According to the World Nuclear Association, China has 23 nuclear power reactors in operation with 26 under construction.
 Additional reactors are planned including some of the world’s most advanced facilities.
 This will increase nuclear capacity by 3-times current levels.
 Clearly, this will reduce demand for Coal, and therefore affect Australia’s Coal exports.

 Change in investor focus

-Where key resource companies such as BHP Billiton (BHP), Rio Tinto Limited (RIO) and Fortescue Metals Group Limited (FMG) have been darlings of the market over the last decade, the future for this sector might not be so bright.
-Certainly India, which is shifting towards the next Emerging Market for economic growth, may provide opportunity for a resource boom.
+Where key resource companies such as BHP Billiton (BHP).
+Rio Tinto Limited (RIO) and Fortescue Metals Group Limited (FMG) have been darlings of the market over the last decade.
+The future for this sector might not be so bright.
+Certainly, India, which is shifting towards the next Emerging Market for economic growth.
+May provide an opportunity for a resource boom.
 But this might not occur for another decade.

-Australia will have opportunity for exports of complex goods and services such as Medical Devices, Human Resources, Education and even Tourism.
+Australia will have the opportunity for exports of complex goods and services such as Medical Devices, Human Resources, Education, and even Tourism.
 But will this be enough to offset the loss from the Resources sector?

-In the short to medium-term, the Australian economy will be impacted by decreasing demand from the Resources sector.
-Not only will revenue’s decline for mining companies, but the Australian government national budget is interlocked with Resources.
+In the short to medium-term.
+The Australian economy will impact by decreasing demand from the Resource sector.
+Not only will revenue decline for mining companies.
+But the Australian government’s national budget is interlocked with Resources.

-Focus for investment strategies in 2015 and beyond will result in less exposure to Resources.
+Focus on investment strategies in 2015 and beyond will result in less exposure to Resources.
 That doesn’t mean opportunities won’t exist in this sector.
-BHP and RIO, for example, are two of the world’s largest miners, and this sector has certainly been well aware of the potential of China slowing in demand for resources.
-While these companies may go through ‘softer’ periods of growth, the opportunities for specific strategies to benefit from a consolidation in stock prices will still remain.
+BHP and RIO, for example, are two of the world’s largest miners, and this sector has certainly been well aware of the potential of China’s slowing in demand for resources.
+While these companies may go through ‘softer’ periods of growth, the opportunities for specific strategies to benefit from consolidation in stock prices will still remain.

 To learn more about these strategies, click here.